 The music faculty strives to develop each student’s musicianship and performance skills.
-This is achieved through a vigorous performance schedule and through the integration of music history and music theory into each course.
-The music student's experience is enhanced by interacting with visiting performers, who prepare recitals and workshops, and by traveling to attend concerts.
-Each ensemble participates in regional festivals to gain exposure to other schools' ensembles, to receive adjudication, and to participate in clinics.
+This is achieved through a vigorous performance schedule and integration of music history and theory in each course.

 The student experience is enhanced by interaction with visiting performers who prepare recitals and workshops, and by traveling to attend concerts.
 Each ensemble participates in regional festivals to gain exposure to other schools' ensembles, receive adjudication, and participate in clinics.
 The school’s modern and spacious recording studio is large enough to record any size group, from jazz and rock bands to chamber ensembles.
 Its substantial footprint, significant ceiling height, and abundant reflective surfaces provide a flexible acoustical environment in which musicians can record with varying degrees of room ambience.